realbearsmith/digitalgarden/index.md

 ---
 layout: default
 ---
-# Hi
-I'm John Lemmon.
-I'm an umpteen year-old developer and musician from Liverpool, England.
+# Jared Smith is writing about thought, business, and politics.